apache/spark/python/docs/source/user_guide/python_packaging.rst

 sure that the your code and all used libraries are available on the executors.

 As an example let's say you may want to run the `Pandas UDF's examples <arrow_pandas.rst#series-to-scalar>`_.
-As it uses pyarrow as an underlying implementation we need to make sure to have pcyarrow installed on each executor on the cluster.
+As it uses pyarrow as an underlying implementation we need to make sure to have pyarrow installed on each executor on the cluster.
 Otherwise you may get errors such as ``ModuleNotFoundError: No module named 'pyarrow'``.

 Here is the script ``app.py`` from the previous example that will be executed on the cluster: